Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-KiranYesley.md

 - created a clear way of visuallizing our nodes for debugging purposes - 15 minutes

 ## 2025-05-28
-- created a almost working pacman movement (underestimates both left and up by exactly one)
+- created a almost working pacman movement (underestimates both left and up by exactly one) - 30 minutes
-- added point disappearing boolean and point system for basic points;
+- added point disappearing boolean and point system for basic points - 30 minutes

+## 2025-05-29
+- fixed the horrible terrible pacman movement bug - 50 minutes